News & Events

 SAIChE KZN Branch - MUT Student drive

-SAIChE Western Cape Branch Technical Meeting & Speaker
+SAIChE WC Branch Technical Meeting & Speaker - Corrosion

 Speaker’s bio and an outline of the presentation: